 The Best Restaurants In Milton

-Suppose you’re looking for a fine meal and excellent wine in a casual, relaxing, and informal setting, head over to Pasqualino.
-Their menu features the freshest locally sourced ingredients prepared by their talented kitchen staff.
+Suppose you’re looking for a fine meal and excellent wine in a casual, relaxing, and informal setting; head over to Pasqualino.
+Their menu features the freshest locally sourced ingredients from their talented kitchen staff.

 One Of The Best Bars In Milton is Ivy Arms.
-If you’re looking for fun and entertainment with family and friends then pull up a chair and order a pint!
-They’re all about customer service so you’ll be in good hands.
+If you want fun and entertainment with family and friends, pull up a chair and order a pint!
+They’re all about customer service, so you’ll be in good hands.

-If you’ve enjoyed your time at Chudleigh’s Farm (mentioned above) then you’re sure to enjoy their cafe.
+If you’ve enjoyed your time at Chudleigh’s Farm (mentioned above), you’ll surely enjoy their cafe.

-Building on what they established on their farm, the idea of seeing how people from nearby cities enjoyed this taste of country life.
-They started Blossom Cafe not just to serve their delicious apple treats but as a place to reconnect with friends and family, make fresh from scratch, delectable desserts and snacks and take home a selection of irresistible desserts jams and honey.
+Building on what they established on their farm, seeing how people from nearby cities enjoyed this taste of country life.
+They started Blossom Cafe to serve their delicious apple treats and as a place to reconnect with friends and family, make fresh from scratch, delectable desserts and snacks and take home a selection of irresistible desserts, jams and honey.